Cambodia

 SFS is an active part of the Siem Reap community, where we have been based since 2014.

-We have built long-term, collaborative relationships in the communities around the Center, where the Center is locally known as the Center for Environmental Research in Conservation and Development Studies, and we have developed our research plans based on the environmental issues they and the surrounding ecosystems face.
+We have built long-term, collaborative relationships in the communities around the Center.
+We developed our research plans based on the environmental issues that the community and surrounding ecosystems face.
 Throughout the program, students collaborate with local students at the Paññāsāstra University of Cambodia (PUC), take a short homestay in a floating village, visit bustling markets, and attend festivals.

 At the end of each semester program, we host a Community Research Night where select students will present their research findings to the community.
 SFS research data is shared with the community, local NGOs, and the Cambodian government.